Muzietto/grunt-built-pumps/README.md

 # grunt-built-pumps
 Experiments with grunt while managing pumps and sensors (see [1])

-When the server is on, you may admire this app at http://node.faustinelli.org/grunt-built-pumps/
+When the remote node.js server is on, you may admire this app at http://node.faustinelli.org/grunt-built-pumps/

 The build process showcases the following grunt plugins: